getredash/contrib-helm-chart/README.md

 Below are notes on manual configuration changes or steps needed for major chart version updates.

+### From 2.x to 3.x

+- The Redash version updated from v8 to v10
+- The values.yaml structure has several changes

 ### From 1.x to 2.x

 - There are 3 required secrets (see above) that must now be specified in your release